EZRA-DVLPR/TrafficModeling/README.md

 ### API choices for TOMTOM

-- version number 4 selected for accurate data (current version used by TomTom) [See Here:](https://developer.tomtom.com/traffic-api/documentation/traffic-flow/raster-flow-tiles)
+- Version number 4 selected for accurate data (current version used by TomTom) [See Here:](https://developer.tomtom.com/traffic-api/documentation/traffic-flow/raster-flow-tiles)
-- relative speed selected (to show relevant speed according to the area)
+- Relative speed selected (to show relevant speed according to the area)
-- png format selected for images
+- Saves images to the folder ```./API/Images```
--

 # Folder Structure